What Do I Need to Consider When Choosing a Hearing Aid?

 Your Hearing Loss Level

-This is the most important factor in determining the style of hearing aid that’s best for you.
+Hearing Loss level is an most important factor in determining the style of hearing aid that’s best for you.

 - Mild hearing loss means smaller hearing aids will be sufficient.